code-kopilka/teksystems_technical_challenge/README.md

 ## Part 1: Cybersecurity Scenario

-In this section, we explore a specific cybersecurity scenario, identifying potential threats and vulnerabilities.
+In this section, we explore a specific cybersecurity incident scenario, identifying potential threats and vulnerabilities.

 ## Part 2: Container Security Implementation